curiousest/curiousest.github.io/_posts/2023-01-01-philosophy-study.md

+I'm taking a sabbatical to study philosophy and write a book.
+I plan on returning to industry after.

+## why

+A little story:

+> Once upon a time, there was someone who constantly tapped their fingers, hands, and feet all their life.
+They listened to music, and tapping is part of that, but producing commercial music never seemed interesting.
+Music seemed to be made mostly of non-tapping, uninteresting things.
+And so they began a career in dance - far more tapping involved.
+>
+> One year in adulthood, they came to realize that there’s a whole history and discipline behind the tapping they’ve been doing their whole life.
+And that discipline is a component of music, a part of dance, but the discipline can be explored on its own.

+Philosophy is like that for me.
+It’s a bit of a spiritual journey, a mental pilgrimage.
+Achieving something concrete so I can resume all the other aspects of life I put on hold.

+And I can probably reason my way into clever arguments about how it will be professionally useful, saying catchy things like:
+- “it’s similar to an MBA, but for sharpening my technical abilities, so I can see the truth through the industry and corporate noise”
+- “if I have the tools to think about the purpose of the systems themselves, I’ll be more performant at understanding and building them”

+Maybe, and that’d make this more relatable to others.
+But the story above is what’s up.
+## how

+Consume one or two works from ~20 philosophers.

-I'm taking a sabbatical to write and study philosophy.
-Online philosophy courses don't look right - like they're made for people who have to be convinced to study.
-I explored some self-study patterns, and found [this quora post](https://qr.ae/py6yGR).
+Online philosophy courses don't look quite right to me - like they're made for people who have to be convinced to study and taught how to.
+This [this quora post](https://qr.ae/py6yGR) seems reasonable, and I double-checked with professor friends who said it’s a sensible series.
+Maybe an ambitious series.

 <details>